lharries/harries.co/content/blog/yc/index.md

 If you are an early-stage company, I think YC has incredible value and should still be the default for most founders.
 Especially if you are selling a product to startups.

 If you already have customers, have a product, and can (or have) raised a seed round from good investors at a high valuation then the benefits are less clear.
 However, I definitely wouldn't rule it out.
-There's many smart and well-resourced second-time founders who still go through YC e.g. [Suhail](https://twitter.com/suhail) (the founder of Mixpanel who decided to also go through YC with Mighty).
+There are many smart and well-resourced second-time founders who still go through YC e.g. [Suhail](https://twitter.com/suhail) (the founder of Mixpanel who decided to also go through YC with Mighty).
 If this is the case, I'd suggest getting advice from founders who entered YC at a later stage about why they still decided to do YC.

 **TL;DR** on my reflections: I'm confident YC was the right decision for us.
 It's significantly increased our chances of building a hugely impactful company.
 It's probably better suited for B2B but there are also B2C success stories.
 My advice would be to speak to someone with a similar (but not competing) company who went through YC.
-I'm happy to introduce if useful.
+I'm happy to introduce you if useful.

 ### Why we applied for YC